defiliafatikasari/defiliafatikasari/README.md

 <br>

-## 🎯 Currently out target is to expertise on
+## 🎯 Currently my target is to gain expertise in
 - 🌐 Web Development
 - 🎨 UI/UX
 - 📱 Mobile Development